Adult Swim: Russia

 From its relaunch in March 2007 to April 2023, 2x2, a Russian channel specializing in animation, aired Adult Swim's original series.
-There was a separate Adult Swim block, and also an English-language block, where shows were broadcast in English without dubbing, both now being defunct.
+There was a separate Adult Swim block and an English-language block, where shows were broadcast in English without dubbing, both are now defunct.
 Adult Swim–produced shows that have aired include Aqua Teen Hunger Force, Robot Chicken, Moral Orel, Sealab 2021, 12 oz.
 Mouse, The Venture Bros., The Brak Show, Stroker & Hoop, Tom Goes to the Mayor, Squidbillies, Harvey Birdman, Attorney at Law, Space Ghost Coast to Coast, Frisky Dingo, Perfect Hair Forever, Metalocalypse, Lucy, the Daughter of the Devil, and others.
 2x2 also broadcast many of the anime that premiered in the U.S. on Adult Swim, although not on 2x2's Adult Swim's schedule.
 Some shows including The Boondocks and Rick and Morty also premiered outside Adult Swim's block.

-On November 1, 2019, 2x2 announced an addition of the Adult Swim section on its site with library containing selected Adult Swim series broadcast earlier on the channel and also new series, like The Heart, She Holler, Off the Air, The Eric Andre Show, Dream Corp LLC, and Neon Joe, Werewolf Hunter, premiering directly on the site uncut.
+On November 1, 2019, 2x2 announced an addition of the Adult Swim section on its site with a library containing selected Adult Swim series broadcast earlier on the channel and new series including The Heart, She Holler, Off the Air, The Eric Andre Show, Dream Corp LLC, and Neon Joe, Werewolf Hunter, premiering on the site uncut.
 In March 2021, the shows were removed from the site.

-As of 2024, the broadcast rights to all Adult Swim shows were expired and, according to 2x2, could no longer be extended.
+As of 2024, the broadcast rights to all Adult Swim shows expired and according to 2x2, could no longer be extended.

 Spain

-In Spain, Adult Swim was a programming block that aired on Fridays from midnight on the TNT channel, between 2007 and 2012.
-Despite the fact that the block no longer exists in Spain, several of its original series have their own section on the HBO streaming platform.
+In Spain, Adult Swim was a programming block which aired on Fridays from midnight on TNT, between 2007 and 2012.
+Despite the fact that the block no longer exists in Spain, several of its original series have their own section on HBO.
 In December 2020, Adult Swim returned alongside Toonami as a premium pack of the Orange TV service.
-In it, there are more than 600 episodes of 19 different series such as Rick and Morty, Metalocalypse, Robot Chicken, among others.
+In it, there are more than 600 episodes of 19 different series like Rick and Morty, Metalocalypse, and Robot Chicken, among others.